 In February 1945, U.S. troops stormed the gates of the Japanese camp and liberated Bradley and her fellow prisoners, where she had been held captive for three years.
 Bradley continued serving in the Army Nurse Corps after her release and then in the Korean War.
 She dedicated 30 years to the military, becoming only the third woman in U.S. history to be promoted to the rank of colonel.

 Persian Gulf War

-Rhonda Cornum joined the U.S. Army in 1978.
+Cornum joined the U.S. Army in 1978.
 While serving as a flight surgeon with the 101st Airborne Division in Iraq in 1991, her UH-60 Black Hawk was shot down by enemy forces when on a mission to rescue a downed fighter pilot.
-Cornum was one of three soldiers to survive the 140 mph crash.
-She suffered two broken arms, a bullet wound to her shoulder and knee damage, only to be dragged from the wreckage and taken into Iraqi captivity.
+Cornum was one of three soldiers to survive the 140-mph crash.
+She sustained two broken arms, a bullet wound to her shoulder and knee damage, only to be dragged from the wreckage and taken into Iraqi captivity.
 On her way to confinement, she was sexually assaulted by one of her captors.

 1st Lt.
 Ashley White Stumpf (1987-2011)